Code-Institute-Submissions/aliclarke206-Milestone3_Hike_reviews/README.md

 * Easy, simple design to allow for seamless navigation.
 * Hike detail section to see key features of hike in bullet points.
 * Ability to customize hike details and add any extra relevant information.
+* Users have their own profile which they can register and create their own password.
 * Hikes created by the user can be deleted using the delete hike button and added new hike using the “add new hike".
 * The user can contact the site creator directly by email.
 EmailJS sends the designated email address to let them know about the query.
 A screenshot of the recieved image is here [Email correspondence]()
 * Location is available through google maps API to compliment the key features of hike om details page.